Tetsuya Naito: Forming Los Ingobernables de Japón and rise to stardom (2015–2019)

-On April 29, 2018 at Wrestling Hinokuni, Naito defeated IWGP Intercontinental Champion Minoru Suzuki to win the title for a second time.
-After a 5-man tag match against Suzuki-gun at Wrestling Dontaku, Naito was again attacked by Chris Jericho, setting up their anticipated match at Dominion.
-On June 9, 2018 at Dominion 6.9 in Osaka-jo Hall, Jericho defeated Naito to win the IWGP Intercontinental Championship ending Naito's reign at 41 days with 0 successful defenses.
+On April 29, 2018, at Wrestling Hinokuni, Naito defeated IWGP Intercontinental Champion Minoru Suzuki to win the title for a second time.
+After a 5-man tag match against Suzuki-gun at Wrestling Dontaku, Naito was again attacked by Jericho, setting up their anticipated match at Dominion.
+On June 9, 2018, at Dominion 6.9 in Osaka-jo Hall, Jericho defeated Naito to win the IWGP Intercontinental Championship ending Naito's reign at 41 days with 0 successful defenses.
 The following month, Naito took part in the 2018 G1 Climax, where he finished fourth in his block with a record of six wins and three losses.
-At Destruction in Beppu, Naito once again defeated Minoru Suzuki in a singles match.
+At Destruction in Beppu, Naito once again defeated Suzuki in a singles match.
 At Power Struggle, Naito first defeated Zack Sabre Jr., and then saved his stablemate Evil from an ambush by Jericho.
 Their rematch was set on Wrestle Kingdom 13.

 At the event, Naito defeated Jericho to win the IWGP Intercontinental Championship for the third time.
 At New Year Dash, Suzuki-gun attacked Los Ingobernables de Japón and Taichi challenged Naito to a match for the title.
 At The New Beginning in Sapporo, Naito retained his title.
 Naito was announced to take part in 2019 New Japan Cup and faced Kota Ibushi in the first round, but lost.
 This led to a title match at G1 Supercard, where Naito was defeated by Ibushi.
 At Dominion 6.9 in Osaka-jo Hall, Naito regained the IWGP Intercontinental Championship from Ibushi.